afzal75/post-digester-donation-frontend/README.md

 ## Live URL

-You can access the live version of MedReliefHub [here](https://relife-digester-donation.vercel.app/).
+You can access the live version of RelifeDonation: https://relife-digester-donation.vercel.app/

 ## Setup